dianafreeman/dianasteakleyfreeman.com/content/blog/2019-04-05-user-misdirection.md

 ---
-slug: 'user-misdirection'
+slug: "user-misdirection"
-date: '2019-04-05'
+date: "2019-04-05"
-title: 'The Art of [User] Misdirection'
+title: "The Art of [User] Misdirection"
 ---

 French Philosopher Paul Vilirio wrote “The invention of the ship was the invention of the shipwreck”; this, likely, will be the allegory of our time.
 The Dot-Com boom of the 1990’s delivered unprecedented access to a global network of information, and with it, an unprecedented blow to the Silicon Valley start-ups that had become profitable by monetizing web-based technologies.